Risk assessment: Risk engineering

 Risk engineering is central to the assessment phase, where risks are not only identified but rigorously analyzed, quantified, and modeled.
 In the context of financial systems—particularly credit risk—risk engineering involves understanding the dynamic behavior of risk parameters such as probability of default, exposure at default, and loss given default.
 These are not treated as isolated figures but as interconnected components that respond to systemic and idiosyncratic changes.
 As individual risks aggregate into portfolios or larger systems, risk engineers deploy statistical models and simulation techniques to uncover dependencies and potential cascade effects.
 This systems-level view enables the modeling of stress scenarios and rare, high-impact events—what some refer to as "wild risk."
 It also supports the design of robust structures capable of absorbing shocks and preventing systemic collapse.
 Regulatory frameworks add another layer to the assessment process, requiring that risk engineering efforts not only reflect real-world complexity but also align with institutional constraints.

 Process

-Older textbooks distinguish between the term risk analysis and risk evaluation;